 How do I connect my stream on Mixcloud?

-Adding a name, description and tags to your stream will give your fans some info about your stream and can help new viewers to choose to watch your stream.
-We'd therefore always recommend adding a name and a description to your stream.
+Adding a name, description, and tags for your stream gives your fans insights into your content and helps new viewers decide whether to join your stream.
+Therefore, we strongly advise including both a name and a description.

-If you do not choose a name, the title of your stream will default to "[Your username] live!"
+If you don't choose a name, your stream's title will automatically become "[Your username] live!".

-Remember the description can contain links in the following format https://mixcloud.com
+Remember that the description can include links using the format https://mixcloud.com.

 For help with this, see our tutorial to OBS here.